-Fentanyl is a potent synthetic opioid that is mainly used to treat individuals with serious abdominal pain.
+Fentanyl is a potent synthetic opioid that is mainly used to treat severe pain, typically abdominal.
 When administered under a physician’s supervision, fentanyl is supplied by an injection, a transdermal patch, or in lozenges.

 Conversely, fentanyl is also used for different purposes on the streets that pose a danger to communities.
 In the streets, fentanyl has been linked to a recent surge in overdoses.

 It’s generally sold as a powder, mixed with heroin, or as opioid-like tablets.
-Like many other opioids, fentanyl connects to the opioid receptors in the body that increase brain dopamine levels.
+Like many other opioids, fentanyl connects to the opioid receptors in the body, increasing brain dopamine levels.

 Fentanyl is a dangerous substance that can lead to chaotic addictions.
 Our dedicated addiction counselors are here to guide you along the recovery journey as you overcome addiction.
-Keep reading to learn more about fentanyl addiction and how our treatment programs can help.
+Keep reading to learn more about this dangerous drug, and how our fentanyl addiction treatment program in New Jersey can help.

 How are Fentanyl Overdoses Impacting Communities?

 Oxycodone was one of the main medications related to deaths from overdose in 2011.
-Heroin exceeded painkillers in overdose deaths starting in 2012 and continuing until 2015.
+Heroin exceeded painkillers in opioid-related deaths starting in 2012 and continuing until 2015.
 Then came up fentanyl.

 The Centers for Disease Control and Prevention have also called the opioid epidemic fentanyl the “third phase.”